• About

 Demonizing Democrats, dismissing Republicans, every divisive word refusing redemption.

-The responsibility for the division doesn’t lie with one man
+The responsibility for the division doesn’t lie with one man.

 Blame isn’t a healing force, but responsibility is.